 3M

 3M applies temperature management technology to aid in the development of xEV battery designs.
-Thermal insulation helps to control operational temperatures in difficult situations by blocking temperature extremes.
+Thermal insulation helps to control operational temperatures under challenging situations by blocking temperature extremes.
 Dielectric fluids from 3M aid the management and regulation of heat transfer in batteries built for direct contact cooling.

 Ferrotec

 Ferrotec has a 36% share of the global thermoelectric module market.
-In 2018, Ferrotec expanded its TEM business into the automobile sector for specific applications such as cooling and heating of batteries in electric and hybrid vehicles.
-Ferrotec’s high-performance thermo-electric modules are custom-designed devices offering highly responsive temperature control to within 0.1 degree Celsius.
+In 2018, Ferrotec expanded its TEM business into the automotive sector for specific applications, such as cooling and heating batteries in electric and hybrid vehicles.
+Ferrotec’s high-performance thermo-electric modules are custom-designed devices offering highly responsive temperature control to within 0.1 degrees Celsius.

 Ferrotec offers a wide variety of thermoelectric cooler sizes and power handling options.